rcs333/CLOMP/README.md

 Next you need to download a copy of the human genome.
 I use human genome hg38 (ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.27_GRCh38.p12) You want to download the two files that end in `_genomic.fna.gz` and `_rna_from_genomic.fna.gz` This may take quite a while to download.
 Then you need to unzip these two files.
 If you're trying to add other organisms or sequences to you host filtering download them now.
 Next you need to index your host genome, the final index will take about 25Gb on your drive and requires about 4Gb of RAM to build.
 I like to concatenate all of my host genome files, this isn't actually necessary but I do it anyways. `cat GCA_000001405.27_GRCh38.p12_genomic.fna GCA_000001405.27_GRCh38.p12_rna_from_genomic.fna > hg38.fna`

-Then build with `bowtie2-index hg38.fa hg38` This takes about 5 hours on our server so might take considerabbly longer depending on specs.
+Then build with `bowtie2-index hg38.fa hg38` This takes about 5 hours on our server so might take considerably longer depending on specs.
 Once this completes you'll need to go edit line 5 of host_filter.py to read `DB_LOCATION = '/path/to/hg38'`

 ### 3. SNAP Index to NT.
 #### Approximate time: Setup ~ 2 hours, Index build ~3 days (might be MUCH longer)
 This is absolutely the hardest part of the whole process.
 We use SNAP sequence aligner to quickly map reads to all of NT.
 However, SNAP requires that you be able to load the ENTIRE database into RAM.
 The final built database for NT is a bit less than 4TB in size.
 We have a 244Gb RAM machine and I split NT into 14 different ~12Gb fasta files and built an index for each of these (each of these indexes is about 198Gb once built).
 Then we sequentially run SNAP on each of these databases to produce the final output.
-If you have less RAM then you'll need to make more chunks, if your RAM usage starts paging during the index build it'll probobly never finish.
+If you have less RAM then you'll need to make more chunks, if your RAM usage starts paging during the index build it'll probably never finish.

-##### If this moves to production I'm going to upload all taxid-appended chunks to the release page and then users can just download those and concat them as neccesary
+##### If this moves to production I'm going to upload all taxid-appended chunks to the release page and then users can just download those and concatenate them as necessary

 First you need to download NCBI's NT database (ftp://ftp.ncbi.nlm.nih.gov/blast/db/FASTA/) You want the one that says nt.gz

 I used [pyfasta](https://pypi.org/project/pyfasta/) to split the files, but it really doesn't matter how you go about it.
-You need to split NT into however many peices you need.
-14 peices load into RAM at about 200GB each but take about 220Gb to build.
+You need to split NT into however many pieces you need.
+14 pieces load into RAM at about 200GB each but take about 220Gb to build.
 (Building the index takes more RAM than aligning to it).
-Each peice of NT takes up 14Gb of size on my computer.
-So if you assume that you need about (size of fasta file X 15) of RAM in order to build the database you can figure out how many peices you need to be able to fit the database into RAM.
+Each piece of NT takes up 14Gb of size on my computer.
+So if you assume that you need about (size of fasta file X 15) of RAM in order to build the database you can figure out how many pieces you need to be able to fit the database into RAM.

 Next you need to process NT.
 I've included parse_nt.py to allow you to do this, what this does is remove sequences less than 500nt from the database as well as append the ncbi taxid to the header of each sequence.
-I also currate a list of 'bad' accession numbers and prune these out.
+I also curate a list of 'bad' accession numbers and prune these out.
 This script requires that you have a locally downloaded copy of NCBI's taxonomy (ftp://ftp.ncbi.nih.gov/pub/taxonomy/accession2taxid) (You want the file called nucl_gb.accession2taxid.gz).
 My code works on fasta files that have already been split and are named like nt.fna.00 ect.
 You just need to make sure that nucl_gb.accesion2taxid is in the same folder as your nt files and parse_nt.py.
 Then run `python parse_nt.py` At this point if are short on disk space you can delete the nt.gz, nt.fna as well as the unprocessed chunks.

 The other constraint for building the database is going to be the size on your hard drive.
 Currently all of NT takes around 2.5TB of hard drive space and the more chunks you make the more HD space you need.